1910s in Western fashion: Hairstyles and hats

+Simple felt hats, turbans, and clouds of tulle replaced the styles of headgear popular in the preceding decade.
 Large hats with wide brims and broad hats with face-shadowing brims were the height of fashion in the early years of the decade, gradually shrinking to smaller hats with flat brims.
-Bobbed or short hair was introduced to Paris fashion in 1909 and spread to avant-garde circles in England during the war.
+Short, bobbed hair – the "bob cut" – was introduced to Paris fashion in 1909 and spread to avant-garde circles in England during the war.
 Dancer, silent film actress and fashion trendsetter Irene Castle helped spread the fashion for short hairstyles in America.
 Hair, even short hair, was frequently supplemented with postiches, small individual wigs, curls, or false buns which were incorporated into the hairstyle.

-The Corset
+The corset

 As women began to become more active with dance and sport, they started to remove their corsets at parties in order to move more freely.
 In response corset manufacturers marketed the dance corset, which was less constricting, lighter, and more flexible.
 This shift made it a necessity to own more corsets because they served different functions.
 At the same time women now had more agency to decide their own shapes with the variety of corsets available.